AmaiKinono/puni/README.md

 Wait, it can't be!
 Or how does it support `web-mode` and `tex-mode`?

-Well, it turns out Emacs has a built-in function that knows what is a balanced expression (or, a sexp): `forward-sexp`.
+Well, it turns out that Emacs has a built-in function that knows what is a balanced expression (or, a sexp): `forward-sexp`.
 If we call `forward-sexp` until it throws an error, we know we've hit the boundary, so it's safe to delete until this position.
 Try this in some Lisp code:

 ```elisp
 (foo |bar)